People

 Profile photo

-Matt is an interdisciplinary social scientist who specialises in research on popular democracies and urban politics, energy and natural resources, everyday moralities and ethnographic approaches to the state.
+Matt is an interdisciplinary social scientist who specialises in research on energy and natural resources, popular democracies and urban politics, everyday moralities and ethnographic approaches to the state.
 He received his PhD in Anthropology from the London School of Economics (LSE) in 2013 and previously held research and teaching positions with the Institute of Latin American Studies (ILAS), the University of Sussex and the LSE.
-Matt's main regional interest is Latin America, with a specific focus on Venezuela.
-His work has been funded by the Economic and Social Research Council (ESRC), the Society for Latin American Studies (SLAS), the Camel Trust, the Global Challenges Research Fund (GCRF) and the Independent Social Research Fund (ISRF).

 Research

-Alongside his work in Latin America, Matt has also carried out fieldwork on the politics and moralities of housing in London as part of a collaborative Europe-wide project looking at advice, governance and care in settings of austerity.
+Alongside his work in Latin America, Matt has also carried out fieldwork on the politics of housing insecurity in London as part of a collaborative Europe-wide project looking at advice, governance and care in settings of austerity.
 He retains a political and theoretical interest in questions of contested urban change.

 Publications